mendix/docs/content/developerportal/mendix-profile/Oauth-&-Scopes.md

 This scope is an extension of the [profile scope](#profile).
 With this scope, a website can access the user's Mendix profile for the following user data:

 * OpenID2 identifier
 * Username
 * Display name
 * Avatar
 * Biography
- * URL of the user's personal website or blog
 * Phone number
 * Job title
 * Name of the company the user belongs to
 * Mendix internal identifier of their company
 * Department (in their company)
 * Location (via their company)
 * Country (via their company)
+* URL of the user's personal website or blog
 * LinkedIn profile
 * Twitter account
 * Skype account

 ### 2.5 Create a Mendix Application Scope {#mx:app:create}

-This is a Mendix-specific scope.
-It is used by internal Mendix applications as well as by SAP and IBM (as strategic Mendix partners).
-This scope allows an application or partner to create a Mendix application on behalf of the user.
+This is a Mendix-specific scope that is used by internal Mendix applications as well as by SAP and IBM (as strategic Mendix partners).
+This scope allows a website/application or partner to create a Mendix application on behalf of the user.

 ### 2.6 Change the Deployment Cloud Target of a Mendix Application Scope {#mx:app:cloudswitch}

-This is a Mendix-specific scope.
-It is used by internal Mendix applications as well as by SAP and IBM (as strategic Mendix partners).
-This scope allows a website/application to change platform to which an app will be deployed.
+This is a Mendix-specific scope that is used by internal Mendix applications as well as by SAP and IBM (as strategic Mendix partners).
+This scope allows a website/application to change the platform to which an app will be deployed.